 In addition, Singapore Airlines also gives back to society in various other ways, including sponsoring arts, education and sports institutions and initiatives.

-Singapore Airlines has 103 aircrafts in its fleet (July 2016).
-The average age of its aircrafts is seven years and seven months, making the fleet one of the world’s youngest and most fuel-efficient.
+Singapore Airlines has 106 aircrafts in its fleet (April 2017).
+The average age of its aircrafts is seven years and eight months, making the fleet one of the world’s youngest and most fuel-efficient.

 Singapore Airlines were one of the first customers of the Boeing B-777 during the 1990s and has used the aircraft consistently on most global routes.
 The aircraft has one of best safety records in the industry, and is a very reliable long-haul workhorse for global airlines.